Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

  * Features To Be Implemented
     * In the future Id like to add the Lizard spock from the big bang theory.
+    * Id also like to add an end game feature which ends the game after either player or computer wins 5 or 10 games
+    * I'd also potentially like to have a countdown with audio " 3..
+2..
+1..
+Draw!" , this would add more tension and excitment to the game imo.

 #### User Goals
 * The game should have relevant content